Hi, there.

 - CreativeScrape, our strike at the annoyance of feed readers

-- JavaScript Performance Rocks!, our beta ebook on rich web app performance
+- JavaScript Performance Rocks!, our book on rich web app performance

 Plaudits